Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are a variety of things to be able to examine during an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of concerns you should look for when conducting the house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental property home evaluation.
+The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for property owners and landlords.
+For expert advice, call today to book your rental properties house assessment.

 home assessments for rental properties